-EMGS' share of the revenue from the sale of multi-client library with cooperation agreements in 2021 is 3 037 (2020: 1 016).
+EMGS' share of the revenue from the sale of multi-client library with cooperation agreements in 2022 is USD 6 062 thousand (2021: USD 3 037 thousand).
+EMGS only recognises revenue net of revenue share on late sales in which a cooperation agreement is applicable.